Compactness and rigidity of self-shrinking surfaces: Introduction

 \subsection{Entropy Minimizers}

-In \cite{CIMW}, Colding, Ilmanen, Minicozzi and White proved that the $n$-spheres $S^n(\sqrt{2n})$ with radius $\sqrt{2n}$ have the least entropies among all closed smooth $n$-dimensional self-shrinkers in $\bb R^{n+1}.$ They then conjectured that $S^n(\sqrt{2n})$ minimizes the entropy among all closed smooth hypersurfaces, which was later settled by Berstein-Wang \cite{BW} when $2\le n\le 6$ and Zhu \cite{Z} for all dimension $n\ge 2.$ We remark that when $n=1,$ the statement directly follows from earlier results of Gage-Hamilton \cite{GH} and Grayson \cite{G}.
+In \cite{CIMW}, Colding, Ilmanen, Minicozzi and White proved that the $n$-spheres $S^n(\sqrt{2n})$ with radius $\sqrt{2n}$ have the least entropies among all closed smooth $n$-dimensional self-shrinkers in $\bb R^{n+1}.$ They then conjectured that $S^n(\sqrt{2n})$ minimizes the entropy among all closed smooth hypersurfaces, which was later settled by Berstein-Wang \cite{BW} when $2\le n\le 6$ and Zhu \cite{Z} for all dimension $n\ge 2.$ We remark that when $n=1,$ the statement directly follows from earlier results of Gage-Hamilton \cite{GH} and Grayson \cite{G} since the entropy is monotone along the MCF.

 A further natural question is whether a similar statement on entropy minimizers holds when the codimensions of self-shrinkers are higher.
-The analysis of higher-codimension MCF is a much more difficult problem than that of hypersurface MCF.
-The reasons for this scenario include the complexity of the second fundamental form and the lack of the avoidance principle.
-Consequently, many techniques and results for hypersurface MCF are hardly generalized to higher-codimension MCF.
+The analysis of higher codimensional MCF is a much more difficult problem than that of hypersurface MCF.
+The reasons for this scenario include the complexity of the second fundamental form and the lack of certain maximum principles.
+Consequently, many techniques and results for hypersurface MCF are hardly generalized to higher codimensional MCF.

-In \cite{CM20}, Colding and Minicozzi conjectured that the only $n$-dimensional self-shrinkers of arbitrary codimensions and with entropies close to $\lambda(S^1)$ are round cylinders $S^k(\sqrt{2k})\times\bb R^{n-k}$ when $n\le 4.$ If this conjecture were true, then along with the codimension bounds proven in \cite{CM20}, it would imply that any ancient solution $M_t^n$ to the MCF with $n\le 4$ is a hypersurface MCF if its entropy is close to $\lambda(S^1).$ Note that the conjecture holds when $n=1$ since the uniqueness of ODE implies all self-shrinking curves are planar.
+In \cite{CM20}, Colding and Minicozzi conjectured that the only $n$-dimensional self-shrinkers of arbitrary codimensions and with entropies close to $\lambda(S^1)$ are round cylinders $S^k(\sqrt{2k})\times\bb R^{n-k}$ when $n\le 4.$ If this conjecture is true, then based on the codimension bounds proven in \cite{CM20}, it will imply that any ancient solution $M_t^n$ to the MCF with $n\le 4$ is a hypersurface MCF if its entropy is close to $\lambda(S^1).$ Note that the conjecture holds when $n=1$ since the uniqueness of ODE implies all self-shrinking curves are planar.

-The first application of the compactness theorem \ref{cpt} is about the existence of entropy minimizers in the higher-codimension setting.
+The first application of the compactness theorem is about the existence of entropy minimizers in the higher codimensional setting.
 To be precise, we have the following result.

 \begin{thm} For any $N>2,$ there is a complete, non-flat, and smooth embedded self-shrinking surface $\Sigma$ in $\bb R^N$ without boundary such that $\lambda(\Sigma)\le \lambda(M)$ for all $M\in\Set_N.$ \end{thm}